 It does not matter if your best friend is renting your room.
 If you are a landlord, you should act like one.
 You need to create a standard, state-approved lease.
 You can usually find these online for a small fee.
 If you cannot find one or do not want to create one, be aware that all state and local landlord-tenant laws are still applicable.
 One landlord who rents out her space to help her pay her mortgage suggests creating a month-to-month lease to create an easy out for changes in circumstances, or personality issues.

 6. Tax Payments

-You must report income from renters – and if you do not you may need to pay back taxes to compensate the interest, back taxes and any penalties you may have missed if the IRS is to audit you.
+You must report income from renters – and if you do not you may need to pay back-taxes to compensate the interest, or any penalties you may have missed if the IRS decides to audit you.
 Speak with a tax professional if you decide to rent out your home, to ensure you are doing your taxes correctly.